-Printing is available from the public PC’s at twenty cents per page for black and white and two dollars per page for colour.
+Printing is available from the public PC’s at starting at 0.20c per page for black and white and $1 per page for colour.

-You can reserve a computer online at either Busselton or Dunsborough Library:
+You can reserve a computer by contacting either Busselton or Dunsborough Library.

 Print, Scan, Save or Copy

-- Black & white printing at 20 cents per page.
+Black & white printing at 20 cents per A4 page and 40 cents per A3 page.

 Print from anywhere, anytime and collect from either Busselton or Dunsborough Library